₱9,165 Find Cheap Flights from Southeast Asia to South Pacific

 • What are the most popular destinations in South Pacific?

-Based on KAYAK flight searches, the most popular destination is Melbourne (30% of total searches to South Pacific).
-The next most popular destinations are Sydney (30%) and Tamuning (9%).
-Searches for flights to Auckland (8%), to Christchurch (4%) and to Brisbane (4%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Sydney (28% of total searches to South Pacific).
+The next most popular destinations are Melbourne (27%) and Perth (10%).
+Searches for flights to Auckland (9%), to Brisbane (6%) and to Tamuning (5%) are also popular.

 Reviews of the top 5 airlines flying from Southeast Asia to South Pacific